Helmut Ditsch: Life

 In 2010, the sale of the painting Das Meer II for US$865.000 made Ditsch the most expensive artist in Argentina.
 The same year he began his exhibition tour "GIRA NACIONAL Y POPULAR" (so far in: Santa Fe, Paraná, Rosario, Vienna, Mar del Plata, Mendoza).
 The exhibitions have an inclusive character and take place at public spaces with free entry.

+In 2012 Helmut Ditsch moves to Liechtenstein and opens his new atelier in Vaduz.

 In 2016 the painting Cosmigonon was sold for the record price of US$1.500.000.

-In June 2016 Helmut Ditsch began to use his creative talent in music and recorded his first album "Del Final de los Tiempos".
+In June 2016 Helmut Ditsch begins to use his creative talent in music and recorded his first album "Del Final de los Tiempos".
 The work of the artist includes music, lyrics, arrangement and voice.
 He also conducts an orchestra while playing the piano.
 Helmut Ditsch argues that his symphonic poems are the melody which you can also find on canvas.
 “I conceive my paintings through music.
 In fact the colours have a tonal frequency.
 Therefore every time when I paint, I create a music score.’’

-In 2017 Helmut Ditsch begins his biggest painting ever.
+In 2017/2018 Helmut Ditsch creates his biggest painting ever.
 On a 2 x 12 metres big canvas he paints the famous Argentinian glacier Perito Moreno.
+It is sold to the Austrian HPH Privatstiftung (Hans Peter Haselsteiner private foundation) for the record price of € 1.615.900.

+With this acquisition the Austrian industrialist Haselsteiner gets the biggest collector of Helmut Ditsch’s art.

+In 2018 Helmut starts in cooperation with Eutopiafilm his first own film project.
+It is an autobiographical, fictional and completely independent art movie, told in the first person by the artist himself.

+This work is full of poetic images and establishes a new film genre in which Helmut Ditsch acts as screenwriter, actor, director, composer, costume designer and producer.

+The ambitious 7-year film project is in the final stage.

+In 2025 Ditsch opens a second atelier in Vienna.